mdd36/pegmd/README.md

 ## Unsupported

 - Document streaming.
-Because `rust-peg` lacks support for streaming, this crate also can't read a document from a stream.
+Because `pest` lacks support for streaming, this crate also can't read a document from a stream.

 ## Markdown flavor notes